-Simulations including QED have progressed over the last few years, and now a full inclusion of QED has been achieved with almost physical quark masses [52,54].
-Alternative approaches have also been used: reweighting the QCD fields a posteriori [55,56], and keeping only the linear term in an expansion in $\alpha{\rm EM}$ about the QCD only case [57].
-In addition, some calculations have included QED effects for the valence quarks but not the sea quarks (the "electroquenched approximation")-for a recent example see Ref.
-[58].
+Substantial progress on including QED and isospin-breaking effects has been made over the last few years.
+The direct approach of using different up and down-quark masses and simulating QED has been successfully carried out for a range of quark masses approaching the physical values [59,67-69].
+Alternative approaches have also been used: reweighting the QCD fields a posteriori [70], using a massive photon [71], and keeping only the linear term in an expansion in $\alpha{\rm EM}$ about the QCD only case [72,73], with the latter approach by now the most popular.
+Most calculations to date have included QED effects for the valence quarks but not the sea quarks (the "electro-quenched approximation").
+[41,74-77].

 The QED corrections to processes including leptons, such as the leptonic and semileptonic decays of hadrons, involve additional diagrams in which a photon propagator bridges between a hadron and a lepton.
-Such diagrams induce infrared divergences that cancel against soft photon radiation (Bloch-Nordsieck theorem [59]).
-Methods have been developed to implement this cancellation in lattice calculations, treating the soft photon analytically [60], with first results reported recently for leptonic pion and kaon decays [61,62].
+Such diagrams induce infrared divergences that cancel against soft photon radiation (Bloch-Nordsieck theorem [78]).
+Methods have been developed to implement this cancellation in lattice calculations, treating the soft photon analytically [62], and results have been reported for leptonic pion and kaon decays [79-81].
+An application to semi-leptonic decays has been developed [64,82].